genestack/user-docs/docs/user-guide/doc-odm-user-guide/transformation-process-reference.md

 - `biosample_metadata`: ensures that `library` and `preparation` are not both configured for simultaneous update.
 - `cell_expression`: validates `number_format` as either a printf-format string or a NumPy dtype string; the resolved dtype is stored back into the configuration for downstream use.

 Unrecognized keys at any level are logged as warnings and ignored.

+Examples of valid configurations can be found in [Public dataset configurations](doc-odm-user-guide/extras/).

 ### 1.2 Attachment and study metadata retrieval